Electric vehicles get spotlight at Los Angeles Auto Show

 Subaru says the five-passenger Solterra will go on sale sometime next year.
 The price was not released.

-Vietnam’s VinFast plans to introduce the VF e35 midsize and VF e36 large electric SUVs at the show.
+Vietnam’s VinFast is introducing the VF e35 midsize and VF e36 large electric SUVs at the show.

+Michael Lohscheller, the automaker’s global chief executive, said VinFast plans to start taking orders in the spring and delivering vehicles in the U.S. in the fall.
+Initially the SUVs will be built at a new factory in Vietnam, but VinFast has plans to build a U.S. factory that would start producing in the second half of 2024.
+The company currently is looking at sites.

+The VF e35 will have a maximum range of 310 miles (499 kilometers) per charge, while the larger e36 will be able to travel up to 422 miles (679 kilometers) per charge, Lohscheller said in an interview Wednesday.

 Press days for the show are Wednesday and Thursday, and it opens to the public from Nov.
 19-28.